renehlavova/renehlavova/content/en/_index.md

 &nbsp;

-Welcome!
-I am Rene.
+Welcome to my portfolio!

 &nbsp;

-I work in data and research.
-I play and compose music.
-I do many things.
+I am **Rene**.

 &nbsp;

-Wish to explore them further?
+I am a data analyst who combines analytical and technical skills with background in psychology.

+I also engage in multiple creative pursuits, by writing and producing music, or studying photography.